iqm-finland/qiskit-on-iqm/docs/user_guide.rst

            |
           QB5

-Let's examine its basis gates and the coupling map using through the ``backend`` instance
+Let's examine its basis gates and the coupling map through the ``backend`` instance

 .. code-block:: python